vocdoni/vocdoni-node/cmd/censushttp/README.md

 ## Signature

-The signature provides authentication by signing a concatenation of the following strings (even if empty) without spaces: `censusId rootHash claimData timeStamp`.
+The signature provides authentication by signing a concatenation of the following strings (even if empty) without spaces: `method censusId rootHash claimData timeStamp`.

 The `timeStamp` when received on the server side must not differ more than 10 seconds from the current UNIX time.